lukliz/transfer-learning-conv-ai/notes.md

     - [x]  TODO this is currently giving a max of 1000
     - [x]  fix data download limt
     - [x]  fix dataset size
-    - [ ]  fix the seq length, it seems that I need to concat when adding hist etc
+    - [x]  fix the seq length, it seems that I need to concat when adding hist etc
-- [ ] change formatting
+- [x] change formatting
-  - [ ] remove the ids, we don't need it in this format
+  - [x] remove the ids, we don't need it in this format
+- [x] interact
-- [ ] interact
+- [ ] remove [remove] and [deleted] as well as mod flaired messaged
 wishlist: save in json not pickle., append to jsonl, make the download script work better by getting a wekek at a time

 Look like I can't fit it into mem, need to use a cloud gpu!